mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 }
 ```

 It is now more clear what the function does.
 It stores the contents of the second argument, the `src` array, into the first argument, the slice `dest`.
 It uses the [encoding/binary](https://golang.org/pkg/encoding/binary/) package for reading and writing the 8 bytes as an unsigned integer of 64 bits.
-For doing the copy, we use a temporal variable, `temp`.
+For doing the copy, we use a temporary variable, `temp`.

 The only weird line might be the first one, which is a bounds check.
 This forces the compiler to check that `dest[8]`, and, thus, all `dest[0]`, ..., `dest[7]`, are valid indices.
 We do that at the very beginning, so the compiler knows that all indices we are using in the copy are valid, for the whole scope of the function.
 We do not need to do such a check with `src`, because its length is known at compile time: 8 bytes.